 The Scandinavian connection

 Despite being many hundreds of miles away, Scandinavia – in particular Norway and Sweden – has a close relationship with the disaster.
-There are two reasons for this.
+That's despite the fact there is no nuclear power in Norway.
+There are two reasons for the close relationship.

 Firstly, it was Swedish nuclear engineers that first discovered the radiation and raised the alarm, facing the Soviet authorities to admit there had been an accident.
 Secondly, farmers in parts of Norway and Sweden are still dealing with the impact of the radioactive fallout 33 years on.

 How to visit Chernobyl